Scope:

 Product Directory Page Prototype - Filter By Menu Animation

-User flow depicting the Filter By menu animation.
-This prototype was created to aid development of the feature by showing how the menu was suppose to animate.
+This user flow depicts the "Filter By" menu animation.
+This prototype was created to aid the feature's development by showing how the menu is supposed to animate.

 To view the live site, please click here.